JohannesStutz/100-days-of-code/r1-log.md

 Again not much time for coding today.
 I want to turn Blurry into a web app.
 Installed `streamlit`.
 Again stuck in import hell (nbdev, import current modules).
 Either it doesn't work in the notebooks or not in streamlit or .....
 How can this be so hard?!?

 ### R1D25
 Streamlit app more or less running!
-I learned about
+[Click to try](https://share.streamlit.io/johannesstutz/blurry/blurry/core.py) I learned about
 - editable installs (pip install --editable . )
 - adding non-code files to packages (MANIFEST.in)